thruthesky/fireflutter/docs/english/dynamic_link.md

 Upon creating the links, this will also be used as paths for posts and users.

-This will also replace the paths for links for "/post" and "/user" that will be handled by Dynamic Link Service.
+Based on the example, Dynamic Link Service will now handle links with "/customPostPath" and "/customUserPath" paths for posts and users respectively.